|36 points for degree completion||On campus or online|

 Depending on the individual course of study, students may complete the program in one academic year or in a maximum of three years, if the program is done on a part-time basis.

-Of the six core courses, three are offered each fall and three are offered each spring.
+Of the five core courses, two or three are offered each fall and two or three are offered each spring, and each core course is offered at least once each academic year.
 The core courses are not offered during the summer, but students may take electives during that time.
 During the academic year, core courses meet once per week in person or online.
-Most courses are offered in the evening, between 4 p.m.and 9 p.m.
+Most courses are offered in the evening, between 4:00 p.m. and 9:30 p.m.
 EST. Elective courses vary depending on the semester.

 Students should expect to spend an average of eight hours per week on readings, or attendance at outside meetings (e.g. hospital ethics committee meetings) for each core class.
 The number of hours that the master’s thesis will require varies widely, depending on the student, and the specific project.
 Some projects may entail collection of data, while others may rely on scholarly sources, and the time estimates of each of these may vary depending in part on the difficulty of locating appropriate sources.